BenjaminTom/Learning-To-Code/generate_keys.md

 _This creates the key files, you will have an option to add a passphrase.
 This is generally a good idea, if your OS was comprimised the attacker still needs the passphrase to pretend to be you to other servers._

-For this example, i'll make a set of keys titles `id_rsa_github`
+For this example, i'll make a set of keys titled `id_rsa_github`

 After this is complete you will have the two files created within the `./shh` folder.
 One of these new files will have the suffix `id_rsa_github.pub` This file contains the key you want to share with the world.

-Depending on what type of operating system you have, you can copy its contents a few different ways.
+There are a few diff

 **MAC**